Greeting from President

 Protection of human health requires government regulation and enforcement through agencies ranging from local health departments to federal agencies such as the FDA, the CDC, and the EPA.

 Environment and Climate Change

-Global warming is a major risk to the human and natural world that is acknowledged by the overwhelming majority of scientists.
+Global warming is a major risk to the human and natural world and is acknowledged by the majority of the scientists.
 Successfully facing this risk requires that we recognize it and join in addressing it.

 Our local environment is particularly at risk and we must do all possible to maintain its natural beauty and economic viability.

 We must ensure a pathway to citizenship to those who are here and are willing to work toward economic success and cultural affinity in our state and country, just as we did in the 1800s and 1900s.

 Each person, regardless of their race, gender, religion, age, and sexual orientation is worthy of respect and should be provided equal protection and opportunity under our laws.